-Northeastern Pacific. the young of the year and juvenile White Sharks are commonly found along the Southern California Bight and south into central Baja Mexico (Vizcaino Bay).
+In the North East Pacific, young of the year and juvenile white sharks are commonly found along the Southern California Bight and south into central Baja Mexico (Vizcaino Bay).

-Adult and sub-adult White Sharks from the Northeastern Pacific population migrate to an offshore area called the Shared Offshore Foraging Area (SOFA) or the "White Shark Café."
-Scientists are unsure exactly why they visit this area but it's the only known location where adult and sub-adult White Sharks from Mexico and California regularly intermingle.
+The North East Pacific population of adult and sub-adult white sharks migrates to an offshore area called the Shared Offshore Foraging Area (SOFA) or the "White Shark Café."

+Scientists are unsure why they visit this area.
+This area is the only known location where adult and sub-adult white sharks from Mexico and California intermingle.

-Common myths have vilified White Sharks.
+Common myths have vilified white sharks.
+Debunk the myth -

-Debunk the myth - we are more of a threat to them
+we are more of a threat to them than they

-than they are to us.
-It is estimated that over 100 million sharks are killed annually by humans; on average, 10 people are killed each year, worldwide by sharks.
+are to us.
+It is estimated that over 100 million sharks are killed annually by humans; on average, 10 people are killed each year, world-wide by sharks.
 You are 15 times more likely to be killed by a falling coconut than by a shark - about 150 people die each year from coconuts.